vappiah/bacterial-genomics-tutorial/README.md

 #then perform pangenome analysis
 ./get_pangenome.sh

 #get gene summary for three of the organism. the default is P7741 Agy99 and SGL03.
 Feel free to change it.
-The venn diagram will be generated(gene_summary.jpg)
+A venn diagram will be generated(gene_summary.jpg)
 python get_gene_summary.py P7741 Agy99 and SGL03 pangenome/gene_presence_absence.csv

 #Visualize your genome by generating ring structures using BRIG.
 This can be done using the video tutorial here